sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

    a day to build Sage.
 If the build is successful, you will not see the word ERROR in the last 3-4 lines of output.

-   If the build of Sage fails, then type the following from the directory where you typed ``make``.
+   Each component of Sage has its own build log, saved in ``SAGE_ROOT/spkg/logs``.
+In particular, if the build of Sage fails, then you can type the following from the directory where you typed ``make``.

    ::

-            grep "An error occurred" spkg/logs/*
+            grep -li "An error" spkg/logs/*

-   then paste the contents of the log file(s) with errors to the Sage support newsgroup http://groups.google.com/group/sage-support If the log files are very large (and many are), then don't paste the whole file, but make sure to include any error messages.
+   Then paste the contents of the log file(s) with errors to the Sage support newsgroup http://groups.google.com/group/sage-support If the log files are very large (and many are), then don't paste the whole file, but make sure to include any error messages.